aarshon/aarshon.github.io/docs/API.md

 2   | command_code       | `uint8_t`  |  `1` | `255`   | `1=UP` |
 3-4 | command_value      | `uint16_t` |  `0` | `65535` | `100`  |

+**Description:** This message is sent from the HMI ('a') to other subsystems like Alex ('c'), Ian ('i'), or KD ('k') to trigger a specific action.
+The command_code defines the type of command (e.g., up, down, setpoint), and command_value provides any numeric parameter associated with the command.

 - ##### Display Update Request:
 **(Msg_type = '3') to: Self (Aarshon: 'a')**